TwitchPlaysPokemon/tpp-streamdocs/description/active/runs/01 Header.md

-In Twitch Plays Pokemon (TPP), you can submit commands through the chat box and control a game of Pokémon Bronze, a mod of Pokémon Gold by Freako.
+In Twitch Plays Pokemon (TPP), you can submit commands through the chat box and control a game of Detective Pikachu.

 TPP collects and uses some of your data so you can play.
 Find out what data we collect, how we collect it and what we use it for by reading [our privacy statement](https://github.com/TwitchPlaysPokemon/tpp-streamdocs/blob/master/privacy/privacy-statement.md).